bappasahabapi/Go-Event-Booking-Rest-Api/Readme.md

 💡 But in order to show you the different ways of using the sql package,I decided to also include this preparation approach in this project

-✅  05-Beautify console and json data 🔆
+- [X]  05-Beautify console and json data 🔆

 - `go get github.com/fatih/color`